davidvonthenen/blog/MesosModuleInstallWalkThrough.md

 And if you open up that hostname and port in your web browser (yes, my FQDN name isn't the same since I configured my EC2 instances without elastic IPs), you will have accessed the webserver we downloaded from my [GitHub account](https://github.com/dvonthenen/goprojects) and you should see a file readme.txt at the root.
 When you click that readme.txt to display the contents, you should see your name inside the text file.

 ![Opening up the readme.txt](https://raw.githubusercontent.com/dvonthenen/blog/master/images/webpage.png)

+Although the second example is a fairly meaningful real world example of using external volumes/storage, the real benefits don't become apparent until you start doing things like failing the Mesos slave/agent node that is currently running the task.
+We can simulate this failure, by simply stopping the Marathon task and relaunching it.
+The new instance of our task may start up on a different node, but the important take away is that the external volume from the first instance will be reattached to the new task thus preserving any prior data.
+If you open the readme.txt after the task enters the running state, you should see the previous "Hello" line with a "0" at end now followed by a "Hello" line ending in "1" that this new instance has added on.
+Now just imagine a database like PostgreSQL or an Elastic Search node as a Marathon task.
+Any failure in the Mesos slave/agent or health check will trigger the task to start up from its previous state on a new node.
+Say "Hello" to high availability!

 ### What's Next...